adghayes/swimset/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-3-1.png)

-Split data gives a much richer picture of race.
-To use the data, join result data with the separate splits data frame on *result\_id*.
+Split data gives a much richer picture of each race.
+To use the data, joi the result data with the separate splits data frame on *result\_id*.
 Not all races have splits available, so some races won't be included after an inner join.
 As an example, below we can see the distribution of splits for the individual Women's 1500m Freestyle in long course (with one of my favorite swimmers, Katie Ledecky, highlighted):

 ``` r
 splits_ex <- splits %>%